-Stickler CI uses the github3.py to authenticate your GitHub account using GitHub’s OAuth2 flow and provide Stickler with a GitHub token.
+Stickler CI uses the github3.py to obtain access to your GitHub account using GitHub’s OAuth2 features.
+This provides Stickler CI with a GitHub access token for your account.

-Using OAuth2 means we do not access your GitHub password and that you can revoke our access at any time.
+Using OAuth2 means we do not have access to your GitHub password and that you can revoke our access at any time.

-Your GitHub token is needed in order to fetch file content, comments, repo information and update Pull Request status.
-This token is stored in our MySQL database on DigitalOcean.
+Your GitHub token is needed to fetch organization, and repository metadata used to render the Stickler UI.
+This token is encrypted and stored in our MySQL database on DigitalOcean.

 Our frontend application uses your GitHub token and synchronously fetches all your repositories, syncing only repository metadata to our MySQL database.
 Refreshing your GitHub repos allows you to later enable Stickler CI on those repos.

-When you enable a private GitHub repo with Stickler CI, we use Stripe Checkout to collect and send your credit card information to Stripe, a payment processor.
+When you enable a private GitHub repository with Stickler CI, we use Stripe Checkout to collect and send your credit card information to Stripe, a payment processor.